-After a national search and an intensive interview process, Mid Michigan College (Mid) enthusiastically welcomes Mr. Tim Hood as its seventh president.
-Tim will formally begin his career at Mid in July.
+After a national search and an intensive interview process, Mid Michigan College (Mid) enthusiastically welcomed Mr. Tim Hood as its seventh president.
+Tim formally began his career at Mid in July of 2020.

-Tim is currently the President of Highland Community College in Freeport, Illinois.
+Tim previously served as the President of Highland Community College in Freeport, Illinois.
 He came to Highland as Vice President of Academics and Chief Academic Officer (CAO) in 2011, and was promoted to Executive Vice President in 2014 before becoming president in 2015.